 I was a nerdy eighth-grader when I picked up Geek Love by Katherine Dunn—mostly because the title suggested romance among the socially awkward.
 I was a little disappointed when the description talked about a family of circus freaks (with a mother who ingested chemicals and more to ensure her children came out deformed).
 But I decided to buy it anyway, anticipating, for some reason, a dark but funny tale.
 At the register, the cashier raised his eyebrows and said skeptically, “Do you know about this book?”
 “Yeah,” I lied, trying to look bookstore-cool.
 Big mistake.
 When I got to the part about a cult whose members amputate their own limbs, I wanted to stop reading, but I didn’t.
 I should have, because it only got worse from there.
 Whoever said clowns were the scariest part of the circus was wrong.

-Katy Waldman, assistant editor:
+Katy Waldman, staff writer:

 Kwaidan: Stories and Studies of Strange Things by Lafcadio Hearn

 This quiet, chilly collection of Japanese ghost stories will insinuate itself into your dreams.
 Literally: After reading the tale of Hoichi the Earless, a blind biwa player who is fooled into playing for a long-dead court night after night, in the middle of a cemetery, I had nightmares about being led into dark spaces for forced chats with my ancestors.
 Hearn’s snow women (yuki-onna) and faceless specters (noppera-bo) are equally shuddersome.
 Save this book for the kids you don’t like and the adults you do.